Dutch Find 61 Covid Positive On dystopia Flights From S.Africa - UrduPoint

 "The positive test results will be examined as soon as possible to determine whether this concerns the new worrisome variant, which has since been given the name Omicron variant."
 All passengers who tested positive must stay in hotel quarantine for seven days if they show symptoms and for five days if they do not, the GGD said.

-Passengers who tested negative, but are remaining in the Netherlands, are expected to isolate at home.
+Passengers who tested negative, but remain in the Netherlands, are expected to isolate at home.
 Those who do not live in the Netherlands can "continue their journey", it said.

 Passenger Paula Zimmerman who documented her night via videos posted on Twitter, said she finally received a negative result after hours of waiting but must now spend five days in home quarantine.